Uranium mining: Phosphates

 Uranium occurs at concentrations of 50 to 200 parts per million (ppm) in phosphate-laden earth or phosphate rock.
 As uranium prices increase, there has been interest in extraction of uranium from phosphate rock, which is normally used as the basis of phosphate fertilizers.

 There are 22 million tons of uranium in phosphate deposits.
 Recovery of uranium from phosphates is a mature technology; it has been used in Belgium and the United States, but high recovery costs limit the use of these resources, with estimated production costs in the range of US$60–100/kgU including capital investment, according to a 2003 OECD report for a new 100 tU/year project.

 Historical operating costs for the uranium recovery from phosphoric acid range from $48–$119/kg U_{3}O_{8}.

 In 2011, the average price paid for U_{3}O_{8} in the United States was $122.66/kg.

 Worldwide, approximately 400 wet-process phosphoric acid plants were in operation.
 Assuming an average recoverable content of 100 ppm of uranium, and that uranium prices do not increase so that the main use of the phosphates are for fertilizers, this scenario would result in a maximum theoretical annual output of 3.7 kilotonne U_{3}O_{8}.

 Seawater

 Unconventional uranium resources include up to 4000 Mt of uranium contained in sea water.
 Several technologies to extract uranium from sea water have been demonstrated at the laboratory scale.

 According to the OECD, uranium may be extracted from seawater for about US$300/kgU.

 In 2012, ORNL researchers announced the successful development of a new absorbent material dubbed HiCap, which vastly outperforms previous best adsorbents, which perform surface retention of solid or gas molecules, atoms or ions.
 "We have shown that our adsorbents can extract five to seven times more uranium at uptake rates seven times faster than the world's best adsorbents", said Chris Janke, one of the inventors and a member of ORNL's Materials Science and Technology Division.
 HiCap also effectively removes toxic metals from water, according to results verified by researchers at Pacific Northwest National Laboratory.

+In 2025, researchers introduced a technique that uses electrodeposition on a covalent organic framework (COF), a porous crystalline polymer PEDOT that infused the pores of an amidoxime-functionalised, fully π-conjugated sp^{2}c-COF-A. The electrode can be repeatedly regenerated and reused.